 You can prove the extent of your economic damages by retaining copies of all documentation related to your accident.
 This should include a police report of the accident, a medical report from your doctor outlining the extent of your injuries, invoices for medical treatment, ambulance service, and any other medical expenses.
 You can also gather evidence to prove the long-term financial impact an accident will have on you if you sustained a catastrophic injury that interferes with your ability to work.
 Your attorney will help you explore the available avenues of compensation so you can form a better estimate of the value of your claim.

 Finding The Right San Francisco Uber & Lyft Accident Lawyer

 At the San Francisco law firm of Walkup, Melodia, Kelly & Schoenberger, we have recovered millions of dollars on behalf of passengers who were injured as a result of dangerous or reckless driving by hired drivers.
 We understand the unique legal issues involved in rideshare accidents.
 As the law in this area evolves, we will continue to remain at the forefront of the latest developments.

 Our team of award-winning personal injury attorneys has more than 55 years of experience handling car and pedestrian accident cases – including cases against taxi, van, bus and rideshare operators.
 We possess an extensive understanding of public conveyance and transportation law.
-Additionally, we work with automobile accident reconstruction experts, engineering experts and professional investigators to ensure that our clients recover maximum compensation.
+Additionally, we work with automobile accident reconstruction experts, engineering experts, and professional investigators to ensure that our clients recover maximum compensation.

-If you or a loved one has been injured by a negligent ridesharing driver, call our firm at (415) 981-7210 or contact us online to arrange free consultation.
+If you or a loved one has been injured by a negligent ridesharing driver, call our firm at (415) 981-7210 or contact us online to arrange a free consultation.